 Even before that, over 4 billion years ago, it is suspected that the air may have had 10,000 times as much carbon dioxide as today.
-Geologists from the University of Wisconsin-Madison backed up this theory be studying rocks and publishing the results in a 2008 issue of the journal Earth and Planetary Science Letters.
+Geologists from the University of Wisconsin-Madison backed up this theory by studying rocks and publishing the results in a 2008 issue of the journal Earth and Planetary Science Letters.
 "At [those levels of carbon dioxide], you would have had vicious acid rain and intense greenhouse [effects].
 That is a condition that will dissolve rocks," said study team member John Valley.
-[Early Earth Marred by Acid Rain]

-Sulfur dioxide (SO2) and nitrogen oxides (NOx) released into the air by fossil-fuel power plants, vehicles and oil refineries are the biggest cause of acid rain today, according to the EPA.
+Sulfur dioxide (SO2) and nitrogen oxides (NOx) released into the air by fossil-fuel power plants, vehicles and oil refineries are the biggest cause of acid rain today, according to the Environmental Protection Agency (opens in new tab) (EPA).
 Two thirds of sulfur dioxide and one fourth of nitrogen oxide found in the atmosphere come from electric power generators.

 A chemical reaction happens when sulfur dioxide and nitrogen oxides mix with water, oxygen and other chemicals in the air.
 They then become sulfuric and nitric acids that mix with precipitation and fall to the ground.
-Precipitation is considered acidic when its pH level is about 5.2 or below, according to Encyclopedia Britannica.
+Precipitation is considered acidic when its pH level is about 5.2 or below.
 The normal pH of rain is around 5.6.

 Acid rain affects nearly everything.
 Plants, soil, trees, buildings and even statues can be transformed by the precipitation.

 Acid rain has been found to be very hard on trees.
 It weakens them by washing away the protective film on leaves, and it stunts growth.
-A paper released in the online version of the journal of Environmental Science and Technology in 2005 showed evidence of acid rain stunting tree growth.
+A United States Environmental Protection Agency (EPA (opens in new tab)) study showed that acid rain is particularly hard on trees.

-"By providing the only preserved soil in the world collected before the acid rain era, the Russians helped our international team track tree growth for the first time with changes in soil from acid rain," said Greg Lawrence, a U.S. Geological Survey scientist who headed the effort.
+"By providing the only preserved soil in the world collected before the acid rain era, the Russians helped our international team track tree growth for the first time with changes in soil from acid rain," said Greg Lawrence, a U.S. Geological Survey scientist.
 "We've known that acid rain acidifies surface waters, but this is the first time we've been able to compare and track tree growth in forests that include soil changes due to acid rain."

 It can additionally deteriorate limestone and marble buildings and monuments, like gravestones.

-There are several solutions to stopping manmade acid rain.
+There are several solutions to stopping human-caused acid rain.
 Regulating the emissions coming from vehicles and buildings is an important step, according to the EPA.
-This can be done by restricting the use of fossil fuels and focusing on more sustainable energy sources such as solar and wind power.
+This can be done by restricting the use of fossil fuels and focusing on more renewable energy sources such as solar and wind power.

 Also, each person can do their part by reducing their vehicle use.
 Using public transportation, walking, riding a bike or carpooling is a good start, according to the EPA.
 People can also reduce their use of electricity, which is widely created with fossil fuels, or switch to a solar plan.
 Many electricity companies offer solar packages to their customers that require no installation and low costs.